Thinking of starting a business online? Check out this

 Marketing your home business

 Use those SEO tactics: Search Engine Optimisation (SEO) helps ensure your website appears in relevant search results.
-To enhance your website or blog, you can include keywords that your customers might be searching for, create informative pages that link to your business offering and make sure your site is easy-to-follow.
+To enhance your website or blog, you can include keywords that your customers might be searching for, create informative pages that link to your business offering and make sure your site is easy to follow.

 Go local: When starting a business from home, your local area can be the perfect place to generate some interest.
 Whether you leave a few business cards at your nearest coffee shop or offer exclusive discounts to local stores, it’s a great way to get your name out there.
 And don’t forget to list your business online so you appear on local searches.